ALTERNATIVE ART SCHOOLS & PEER-SUPPORT NETWORKS

 The Essential School of Painting is based in Bethnal Green and specialises in painting and drawing classes taught by leading contemporary artists.

-A self-organised design education experiment, consisting of 20 participants from various cultural and educational backgrounds.
+Evening Class is a self-organised design education experiment, consisting of 20 participants from various cultural and educational backgrounds.
 It is a flexible environment where participants can cultivate common interests, develop their research and collectively shape the class’s agenda.
 Evening Class takes place twice per week.
 Thursday evening talks and readings are free and open to all to attend.
 Evening Class is a self-supporting group.
 The expenses are decided collectively and fluctuate in accordance with the group’s needs.
 At the moment they amount to £30 a month each.
 If our intention was to challenge the selection processes of conventional education structures, then we should begin with the (non-)admissions procedure.
 Unfortunately it is not possible to continue this method indefinitely, so we are not currently accepting new members.
 We are trying to think of other ways to make our programme available to more people.

 Islington Mill Art Academy (IMAA)